yuriphestos/gradphestos-epp/README.md

 **Author:** Γιούρι Ήφαιστος

 Solutions to ***random*** graduate-level problems in elementary particle physics for **FUN**, with emphasis on electroweak interactions and the Standard Model.
-Each task contains detailed(?) derivations in pdf file, supplemented by short numerical computations(?) in Mathematica Notebook.
+Each task contains detailed(?) derivations in pdf file, supplemented by short numerical computations(?) in Mathematica Notebook or Python.
 ###
 © 2026 yuriphestos
+###
 > [!CAUTION]
 > This person can make mistakes!
 Some parts may be incomplete.
 Please re-check everything by yourself.